 Recently, I heard an editor say:

-2. Not knowing the business model of digital publications
+2. Not knowing the business model when pitching online publications

-But it’s a mistake if we don’t also take into consideration the influences and pressures that the publications we are pitching face every day.
+But it’s a mistake if you don’t also take into consideration the influences and pressures that publications face every day.

 One of the main business models of digital media is selling advertising.